Skip to content

 • Carboxy THC

 So, then why test for metabolites?
 Because you can?
-It’s difficult to discern any relevance of Carboxy THC for purposes of DUI enforcement.
+It’s difficult to discern any relevance of Carboxy THC for purposes of DUI enforcement, other than potential to confuse some.
 After all, Carboxy THC:

 • blood level rises after THC blood level declines

-• can remain detectable for over 30 days – so has zero value as proof of recent use
+• remains detectable for over 30 days; not evidence of recent use

 • can prove past use, but not recent use or impairment

-Hydroxy THC is detectable in blood up to 24 hours after last use, depending on method of ingestion.
-As a result, we can use Hydroxy THC in combination with blood THC level to approximate time of last use.
-Police and prosecutors sometimes do this in DUI marijuana cases.
+Hydroxy-THC is detectable in blood up to 24 hours after last use, depending on method of ingestion.
+As a result, we can use Hydroxy-THC in combination with blood THC level to approximate a rough time range of last use.
+But this has little probative value to the issue of possible impairment.

-D-9-THC in blood does not prove impairment, regardless of level
+D-9-THC in blood does not show impairment, at any level

 “One of the program’s objectives was to determine whether it is possible to predict driving impairment by plasma concentrations of THC and/or its metabolite, THC-COOH, in single samples.
 The answer is very clear: it is not.